Pelvic Varicose Veins

 Symptoms of Pelvic Varicose Veins

-Research has shown that as many as a third of all women suffer pelvic pain during their lifetime.
-When this pain is caused by pelvic congestion syndrome, it is often experienced as dull and aching, but may occasionally present as more acute.
+Research has shown that approximately one-third of women suffer from pelvic pain during their lifetime.
+Pain caused by pelvic congestion syndrome is often experienced as dull and aching.
 Such pain tends to be worse at the end of the day and is exacerbated by long periods of standing.
-Pain may be worse just before a menstrual period or during or after sexual intercourse.
+Pain may be worse just before a menstrual period, during, or after sexual intercourse.
 Women with this disorder may also experience one or more of the following symptoms:

 - Enlarged uterus